 1 Mcnally Street

 Singapore University of Social Sciences offers an Introduction to Film Studies (FLM101) program that is 6 months in length.
-Students interested in studying film will learn film form, cinematography, editing and sound techniques for the ability to closely read films an analyze the techniques used by professional filmmakers.
-Similar to several Singapore film schools, Singapore University of Social Sciences course are taught by active media professionals.
+Students interested in studying Film will learn film form, cinematography, editing, and sound techniques for the ability to closely read films an analyze the techniques used by professional filmmakers.
+Similar to several Singapore film schools, the Singapore University of Social Sciences course is taught by active media professionals.

 Singapore University of Social Sciences